Weakly-Convex Concave Min-Max Optimization: Provable Algorithms and Applications in Machine Learning: Related Work

 where $g:\mathbb{R}^p\rightarrow\mathbb{R}\cup\{+\infty\}$ is closed and convex, $h:\mathbb{R}^q\rightarrow\mathbb{R}$ is Lipschitz-continuous and convex and $\mathbf{c}:\mathbb{R}^p\rightarrow\mathbb{R}^q$ is smooth with a Lipschitz-continuous Jacobian matrix.
 It is a special case of~(\ref{eqn:P1}) because we can reformulate \eqref{eq:composite} as

-where $h^*(\bz)=\sup_{\by\in\mathbb{R}^q}\{\by^\top\bz-h(\by)\}$ is the conjugate of $h$. \citet{Drusvyatskiy2018} proposed a prox-linear method for \eqref{eq:composite} where the iterate $\bx^{(t)}$ is updated by approximately solving
+where $h^*(\bz)=\sup_{\by\in\mathbb{R}^q}\{\by^\top\bz-h(\by)\}$ is the conjugate of $h$. \cite{Drusvyatskiy2018} proposed a prox-linear method for \eqref{eq:composite} where the iterate $\bx^{(t)}$ is updated by approximately solving

 Here, $\nabla \mathbf{c}$ is the Jacobian matrix of $\mathbf{c}$ and $\eta>0$ is a step length.
 They considered using accelerated gradient method to solve \eqref{eq:compositesub}.
-However, this approach requires the exact evaluation of $\mathbf{c}$ and $\nabla\mathbf{c}$ which is computationally expensive, for example, when $\mathbf{c}$ involves high-dimensional expectations or is given as a sum of a large number of functions (see \eqref{eqn:P2} and \eqref{eqn:P4}).
-One approach to avoid this issue so that the prox-linear method can be still applied is to solve \eqref{eq:compositesub} as a min-max problem
+However, this approach requires the exact evaluation of $\mathbf{c}$ and $\nabla\mathbf{c}$ which is computationally expensive, for example, when $\mathbf{c}$ is given as an expectation or a finite sum of many terms (see \eqref{eqn:P2} and \eqref{eqn:P4}).
+One approach to avoid this issue is to solve \eqref{eq:compositesub} as a min-max subproblem

 using primal-dual stochastic first-order methods that only require the sample approximation of $\mathbf{c}$ and $\nabla\mathbf{c}$.
 However, they still require $\mathbf{c}$ to be smooth to ensure the convergence of $\bx^{(t)}$.
-In contrast, our results cover the case where $\mathbf{c}$ to is non-smooth (smoothness allows us to further accelerate the algorithms) and can be applied to the more general problem~(\ref{eqn:P1}) than \eqref{eq:composite}.
+In contrast, our convergence analysis covers the case where $\mathbf{c}$ is non-smooth.